R00tkitSMM/R00tkitSMM.github.io/about.md

 permalink: /about/
 ---

-I'm a software security researcher, hypervisor, Windows, nix, and XNU.
+I am a security researcher specializing in software, with expertise in hypervisors, Windows, Unix-based systems, and XNU(macOS and iOS)